DreamyCecil/ZipLib/README.md

 ## Fork features

 - Project files for building under WSL (Linux) using Visual Studio 2019 or newer.
-- Ability to disable support of specific compression methods using macro definitions.
 - Removed dependency on zlib's CRC32 calculation in case its support is disabled.
 - ZIP file support up to 4 GB.
+- Ability to toggle support of specific compression methods using macro definitions.
+Define any of these macros before including ZipLib headers:
+  - `ZIPLIB_BZIP2` - enable compression using bzip2 library.
+  - `ZIPLIB_LZMA` - enable compression using LZMA library.
+  - `ZIPLIB_ZLIB` - enable compression using zlib library.

 ## License